Mnv2017/quandoo-Cucumber/README.md

 ## Features

-Project has 5 feature-files which are located in directory:
+Project has 5 feature files which are located in directory:

 `/src/test/resources/features/`